 Hotspot Shield is a high-speed VPN with a network of over 3,000 servers in 70+ countries.
 This service not only unblocks some of the most popular streaming services (such as Netflix and BBC iPlayer) abroad, it allows you to watch free from lag or buffering, even at high resolutions.
 With up to five simultaneous connections allowed, you can protect all of your most commonly used devices with one account.

 This VPN offers partial split tunneling functionality in that it allows users to bypass the VPN on certain websites.
 Your traffic is secured using DNS and IPv6 leak protection, a kill switch, and 256-bit encryption.
 As an added bonus, this service blocks ads and malware automatically.
-Hotspot Shield doesn’t keep personally identifiable information after your session ends so it can’t reveal details of your activities even if asked to.
+Hotspot Shield doesn’t keep personally identifiable information after your session ends so it can’t reveal details of your online activities even if asked to.
 Support is available 24/7 over live chat.